-Commencing in Fiscal Year 2022-2023 through the term of the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT is \$50 million, which amount shall be paid from then current revenues of the Commission.
-Act 89 relieves the Commission from over \$15 billion in future transfers to PennDOT during Fiscal Years 2023 through 2057.
-Further, Act 89 revises the use of the Commission's scheduled annual payments.
-Effective on July 1, 2014, none of the Commission's scheduled annual payments may be used to support Commonwealth road and bridge projects.
-Instead, \$420 million of the scheduled annual payment may be used to support mass transit capital and operating needs and other transportation programs of statewide significance, and \$30 million shall be used to support multi-modal projects, which may include: aviation projects; rail freight projects; port projects; bicycle projects and pedestrian projects.
-The Commission's \$50 million scheduled annual payment, which commences in Fiscal Year 2022-2023, will support mass transit capital and operating needs.
-The table under "Act 44 Payments to PennDOT for Roads, Bridges and Transit" below indicates the amounts that have been paid to date by the Commission.
-The Commission's obligation to pay the annual debt service on any Special Revenue Bonds (hereinafter defined) on a timely basis continues to be part of its payment obligation under the Amended Funding Agreement.
+Act 89 relieves the Commission from over \$15 billion in future Act 44/Act 89 Payments to PennDOT during Fiscal Years 2023 through 2057 (the term of the Amended Funding Agreement), by reducing the Commission's aggregate annual Act 44/Act 89 Payments to PennDOT to \$50 million, which amount shall be paid from then current revenues of the Commission.
+Further, Act 89 revised the use of the Commission's scheduled annual payments.
+Effective on July 1, 2014, none of the Commission's scheduled Act 44/Act 89 Payments may be used to support Commonwealth road and bridge projects.
+Instead, \$420 million of the scheduled annual Act 44/Act 89 Payments may be used to support mass transit capital and operating needs and other transportation programs of statewide significance, and \$30 million shall be used to support multi-modal projects, which may include: aviation projects; rail freight projects; port projects; bicycle projects and pedestrian projects.
+Commencing in Fiscal Year 2023, the Commission's \$50 million scheduled annual Act 44/Act 89 Payments will be used to support mass transit capital and operating needs.
+See "COMMISSION INDEBTEDNESS AND OTHER OBLIGATIONS - Other Obligations" below for more information on the total amount paid by the Commission under the Amended Funding Agreement.